hbc/NGS_Data_Analysis_Course/sessionI/lessons/01_the_filesystem.md

 We now know how to move around the file system and look at the contents of directories, but how do we look at the contents of files?

-The easiest way to examine a file is to just print out all of the contents using the command `cat`.
-Print the contents of `unix_oct2015/other/sequences.fa` by entering the following command:
+The easiest way (but really not the ideal way in most situations) to examine a file is to just print out all of the contents using the command `cat`.
+Enter the following command:

-`$ cat ~/unix_oct2015/other/sequences.fa`
+`$ cat ~/ngs_course/unix_lesson/genomics_data/proteins_subset.fa`

-This prints out the all the contents of `sequences.fa` to the screen.
+This prints out the all the contents of `proteins_subset.fa` to the screen.

 > `cat` stands for catenate; it has many uses and printing the contents of a files onto the terminal is one of them.

 What does this file contain?

-`cat` is a terrific command, but when the file is really big, it can be annoying to use.
-The command, `less`, is useful for this case.
-Let's take a look at the raw_fastq files.
+`cat` is a terrific command, but when the file is really big, it should be avoided; `less`, is preferred for files larger than a few bytes.
+Let's take a look at the fastq files in `raw_fastq`.
 These files are quite large, so we probably do not want to use the `cat` command to look at them.
 Instead, we can use the `less` command.

-Move back to our `raw_fastq` directory and enter the following command:
+Move back to the `raw_fastq` directory and enter the following command:

 `less Mov10_oe_1.subset.fq`